DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-01-23-spring-boot-wonders.md

 ### Auditing full records

-[Hibernate envers](hibernate.org/orm/envers/) is a project created to audit entire records, i.e. it stores full copy of each edit made to the record.
-[Spring-data-envers](https://github.com/spring-projects/spring-data-envers) is a small wrapper on top it.
-This auditing comes extremely handy, we can just query the database rather than scan through the logs to try and understand what part of record was updated and by whom.
-Repository interfaces can extend RevisionRepository for accessing history of the records (audit history).
+[Hibernate envers](hibernate.org/orm/envers/) is typically used to audit entire records, i.e. to store full copy of each edit made to the record.
+[Spring-data-envers](https://github.com/spring-projects/spring-data-envers) is a small wrapper on top it, which needs to be added to the classpath.
+The auditing comes extremely handy.
+The database can be just queries for changes instead of digging through the logs (or using log parsers).
+The audited records can also be accessed programmatically by extending RevisionRepository.

 {% highlight java %}
 @Entity